 - Your computer does not have enough performance.
-Simply put – does not pull
+Simply put – it does not pull.

 The most recent Dota 2 patch appeared right during the ongoing Epicenter XL tournament.
 The sharp changes in the gameplay caused a wave of negativity from the community, so Valve promised not to release updates during the championships anymore.

-Valve said in an official blog that instead of Thursday releases, updates will only be released at the end of the events.
-The reason for such “overlays” is that the company switched to a regular patch format.
-Instead of releasing large updates every few months, the release will take place every two weeks on Thursdays.
+Valve said in an official blog that instead of Thursday releases, updates would only be released at the end of the events.
+So, the reason for such “overlays” is that the company switched to a regular patch format.
+Instead of releasing extensive updates every few months, the release will take place every two weeks on Thursdays.
 This format will continue for six months as a test.

-Considering that Dota 2 tournaments attract a lot of spectators and big prize games are at stake, sharp changes in the meta-game can bring down the balance of teams.
-To the organizers and owners of teams, this may not be to your liking.
+In conclusion, considering that Dota 2 patch tournaments attract a lot of spectators and big prize games are at stake, sharp changes in the meta-game can bring down the balance of teams.
+To the organizers and owners of groups, this may not be to your liking.